 Role of the Market Transformation Advisory Board (MTAB)

+Criteria and Guidance Setting (Pre-Stage 1)

+The MTAB (with the MTA(s)) would be responsible for establishing both the criteria and intake form, including any indication of which MTI concepts would be ineligible for advancement.
+The process would be public and transparent, with ultimate approval required by the CPUC.
+This is required to clearly outline the expectations of the process prior to launch of either scanning the market or soliciting 3rd Party ideas.

 Concept Development & Assessment Stage (Stage 2 of Phase I)

 During Stage 2, the MTA will present the most promising potential MTIs to the MTAB.
 The MTAB could also request a summary of MTI ideas brought to the MTA but rejected, along with rationale for rejection.
 By a two-thirds vote, the MTAB would provide recommendations to pursue or reject each potential MTI brought forward by the MTA.
 Because the MTAB is not an authoritative body, its recommendations are not binding, but are intended to be taken into consideration by the MTA and the CPUC.
 If an MTI does not receive at least a two-thirds vote to proceed or to reject, the MTAB would not issue a recommendation.
 Regardless of the outcome of the vote, factions of the MTAB both for and against could author opinions for the CPUC to consider.
 These opinions would be included in the MTA ABAL filing needed to progress to Stage 3 (Strategy Development).